AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 The **[!UICONTROL Activate audience]** dialog appears.

-Use **[!UICONTROL Destination]** to select the destination that receives the audience.
-If the destination list is empty, review the available configuration options in the [destinations overview](../destinations/overview.md) before continuing.
+Use **[!UICONTROL Destination]** to select the destination that receives the audience data.
+If the destination list is empty, configure a destination before continuing.
+For instructions, see the [destinations overview](../destinations/overview.md).

 Use **[!UICONTROL Date]** to select the date when the activation runs, and then select **[!UICONTROL Activate]**.